-Meeting women to date (and marry!) is notoriously difficult for women seeking other women.
-Not only is same-sex love and marriage between two women so rarely represented in media—there are still no equivalent rom-com meet cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly 5 percent of American women identify as LGBTQ).
-And just because someone shares your sexuality (as any woman who has been set up with another woman based on the fact that they’re interested in women would know) that doesn’t mean you want to share your life, or even a date, with them.
+Meeting women to date (and marry!) is notoriously difficult for women seeking other females.
+Not only is same-sex love and marriage between two women so rarely represented in media—there are still no equivalent rom-com meet cutes for women meeting women today—but the dating pool for queer women is just smaller (roughly 5 percent of American females identify as LGBTQ).
+And just because someone shares your sexuality (as any woman who has been set up with another based on the fact that they’re interested in the same sex would know) that doesn’t mean you want to share your life, or even a date, with them.

 A Little Cheesy

 “I started working at Cowgirl Creamery and Abby was returning as a cheesemonger after an internship at a farm in Utah.
 All of her old coworkers were all talking about her coming back, so I was like, ‘Who is this girl?” and stalked her a little online.
 Her coworkers also told her about me, and she admitted to stalking me too, so the attraction was there before we met.
 There was a lot of really tense energy during our first shift together, and we were kind of afraid of each other.
 Over the course of a couple days, we started getting more comfortable and that led to hanging out after work.
 Finally we got together, on 11/1/2011, and we actually worked really, really well together.
 We really complement each other with our strengths.
 We got married in 2014 in our backyard.
 I was raised Muslim and Abby was raised Mormon, and while we don't actively practice our faiths, we were able to incorporate what we both got out of them in our wedding.
 Our friends also helped with catering, and that was the first time we had raclette, from a wheel of one of our favorite cheeses.” —Zara, 31, and Abby, 32, Salt Lake City, co-owners of Raclette Machine.